krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

     [class]{}-[func]{backtrack}
     ```

 As per the requirements, after finding a node with a value of $7$, the search should continue, **thus the `return` statement after recording the solution should be removed**.
-The following diagram compares the search processes with and without retaining the `return` statement.
+Figure 13-4 compares the search processes with and without retaining the `return` statement.

 ![Comparison of retaining and removing the return in the search process](backtracking_algorithm.assets/backtrack_remove_return_or_not.png){ class="animation-figure" }